Useful Notes: World War I

 - Explained in-film as a result of the Turkish expectation that the Australians (who were mounted infantry, NOT cavalry) would dismount and advance on foot since they lacked sabres, and had set the sights on their rifles and MG's to the range corresponding to the dismount point.
-When they charge in on horseback instead, the Turks are so surprised and frightened that they simply blaze away and forget to re-set their sights to account for the decreasing range.
+When they charge in on horseback instead, the Turks are so surprized and frightened that they simply blaze away and forget to re-set their sights to account for the decreasing range.

 - Much of the footage from the movie was used again by the director Simon Wincer in an episode of The Young Indiana Jones Chronicles he directed about the same historical incident but with young Indy inserted in as an Entente spy.
 The episode also featured then-unknown actors Daniel Craig and Catherine Zeta-Jones.

 - Explained in-film as a result of the Turkish expectation that the Australians (who were mounted infantry, NOT cavalry) would dismount and advance on foot since they lacked sabres, and had set the sights on their rifles and MG's to the range corresponding to the dismount point.
-When they charge in on horseback instead, the Turks are so surprised and frightened that they simply blaze away and forget to re-set their sights to account for the decreasing range.
+When they charge in on horseback instead, the Turks are so surprized and frightened that they simply blaze away and forget to re-set their sights to account for the decreasing range.

 - The 2002 Deathwatch is a British Surreal Horror film, starring Andy Serkis and Jamie Bell, features a squad of Tommies getting lost in a German entrenchment.
 They are tormented by uncertainty of their whereabouts, mounting distrust of their lone German prisoner and each other, and increasingly supernatural phenomena.
 They are slowly picked off one by one.
 And the ending features a What Do You Mean, It's Not Symbolic?
 Mind Screw.